a11yfirst/ckeditor-dev/custom/BUILDER.md

 **Note #2:** A11yFirst has created its own modified version of Accessibiity Checker, and our `syncdist.sh` script handles adding its files to our distribution.
-But when using CKBuilder to build the foundation for our distribution, we need to add its dependency, namely the `balloonpanel` plugin.
+But when using the Builder app to build the foundation for our distribution, we need to add its dependency, namely the `balloonpanel` plugin.

 ## Step-by-step instructions